We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 I mean, you go into those cathedrals and you feel the presence of God.

-You feel the presence of uh of the highest achievement humanity is capable of.
+You feel the presence of the highest achievement humanity is capable of.

-And they did it in the dark so-called dark ages, like with none of the tools, none of technology we had, like it's it's it's astonishing.
+And they did it in the so-called dark ages, like with none of the tools, none of the technology we have.

 That's right.